awslabs/kubeflow-manifests/website/content/en/docs/component-guides/pipelines.md

    kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
    ```

-2. Install the verification script dependencies.
-The script requires python 3.6 or greater. (opitonal: You can run this code from notebook too, after login in central dashboard)
+2. A script will created that will create the pipeline.
+Install the script dependencies.
+The script requires python 3.6 or greater. (opitonal: You can run this code from notebook too, after logging in to the central dashboard).

    ```bash
    pip install boto3 kfp requests